Monday, July 22, 2024

 This aspect is quite straightforward.
 The decision to move was also influenced by our desire for more living space.
 People living in western countries probably will not relate to this as much but if you know anything about SG, you may be aware that space on the island is scarce and the city has no choice but to grow vertically.

-Two years after the twins were born in SG, I decided to go back to work full-time so we hired a live-in domestic helper to primarily help us with childcare.
+Two years after the twins were born in SG, I decided to go back to work full-time so we hired a live-in domestic helper from the Philippines to primarily help us with childcare.
 Our cozy 3-BHK condo, which we had purchased when we were still just a couple and which had served us well until then, started to feel congested especially when we had guests staying with us (which was quite often!).
 Even though we appreciated the security, convenience and amenities that came with apartment living, the longing for more space persisted.
 Although the option to move to a larger space existed, the exorbitant real estate prices in SG simply didn't justify the investment.
 And both of us were on the same page when it came to the prospect of moving to a Western country to raise our girls; it was a definite no.

 In India, we now reside in a spacious three-storey independent house equipped with five bedrooms, a driveway, garage, garden, backyard, balcony and terrace.
 Having entrusted a known architectural team to customise every inch of the space, use high-quality materials and execute skilled craftsmanship, we are pleased with the outcome.
 The presence of two kitchens has proven to be quite practical and a combined store room and pantry offers valuable extra storage.
 The possibility of setting up a small home gym seems realistic and having a dedicated laundry room has satisfied a long-awaited wish of mine.
 With ample space at our disposal, even something simple as air drying laundry on the clothes line under direct sunlight seems like a privilege now (I much prefer it to using the clothes dryer).